Beha’alotcha

 Obviously!

 As for the hens, serve either a whole or a half per person, depending upon their size.
-I guess I mean both the size of the birds and the size of the diners… (a six year old will not eat an entire Cornish Hen.)
+By “their size,” I mean both the size of the birds and the size of the diners… (a six year old will not eat an entire Cornish Hen.)

-A compass (So we know which way to go) of Asparagus Spears, Roasted with Orange Gremolata.
-Just arrange the spears in a compass shape, spears jutting outward from a center point.
+• A compass (So we know which way to go) of Asparagus Spears, Roasted with Orange Gremolata.
+Just arrange the spears on a round serving dish, laid out in a compass shape, spears jutting outward from a center point.

 Done!